 Did I also mention that VR is considered by many to be still in its infancy, which got me really excited to see what it has to offer!

 A chatbot is a chat robot that mimics conversations with visitors of a website – either through text or audio.
 Nothing new, but thanks to advancements in Artificial Intelligence (AI), a revolution is taking place.
 Loads of brands such as MasterCard and American Express, are tapping on chatbots powered to:

 - Deliver richer, more personalised experiences and more meaningful interactions to their customers

 - Collect data about their customers, allowing it to better understand behaviours

-The year ahead would see more brands joining in the chatbot movement.
+The year ahead will see more brands joining the chatbot movement.

 Keeping your antenna up